Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Exotic hadrons in decay

-We start studying the $J/\psi~\phi$ mass distribution, which will allow us to see the $X(4140)/X(4160)$ interplay.
-We consider two possibles models: in the first one, which is based in the latest experimental results (Refs. \cite{LHCb:2016axx,LHCb:2016nsl}), we assume existence of only one broad $X(4140)$ resonance with a pole position of $M_R=4146.5~{\rm MeV}$ and a width of $\Gamma=83~{\rm MeV}$; while the second model assumes the existence of a narrow $X(4140)$ plus a wide $X(4160)$ resonance, based on earlier experimental results \cite{Wu:2010vk,Hofmann:2005sw,Yuan:2012wz,Xiao:2013yca,Garcia-Recio:2013gaa} and a recent theoretical model \cite{Wang:2017mrt}.
+We start studying the $J/\psi~\phi$ mass distribution, which will allow us to investigate the $X(4140)/X(4160)$ interplay.
+We consider two possibles models: the first one, which is based in the latest experimental results \cite{LHCb:2016axx,LHCb:2016nsl}, assumes the existence of only one broad $X(4140)$ resonance with a pole position at $M_R=4146.5~{\rm MeV}$ and a width of $\Gamma=83~{\rm MeV}$, while the second model assumes the existence of a narrow $X(4140)$ plus a wide $X(4160)$ resonance, based on earlier experimental results \cite{Wu:2010vk,Hofmann:2005sw,Yuan:2012wz,Xiao:2013yca,Garcia-Recio:2013gaa} and a recent theoretical model \cite{Wang:2017mrt}.

 We start with the model with a wide $X(4140)$.
-The corresponding results are shown in Fig. \ref{fig:J/psiPhi-X(4140)}, where we can see the $J/\psi~\phi$ invariant mass distribution for the tree level calculations (Fig. \ref{Fig:X4140}) and the corresponding spectrum when we also take into account the final-state interaction (FSI) diagrams of Fig. \ref{Fig:FSIX(4140)}).
-As we can see, the effect of the FSI is rather small.
-This will be also true for the model with two $X$ resonances, so in this section we will further present only the results that include the FSI.
+The corresponding results are shown in Fig. \ref{fig:J/psiPhi-X(4140)}, where we can see the $J/\psi~\phi$ invariant mass distribution for the tree level calculations (see the diagram of Fig. \ref{Fig:X4140}) and the corresponding spectrum when we also take into account the final-state interaction (FSI) diagrams of Fig. \ref{Fig:FSIX(4140)}.
+As we can see, the effect of FSI is rather small.
+This will be also true for the model with two $X$ resonances, so in this section we will further present only the results that include the FSI effects.

-Once seen the results for the one resonance model we are going to discuss the results generated with two resonances, where similarly to the results of Ref. \cite{Magas:2020zuo} we adjust the parameter $\beta$ to a value which provides a similar strength for the contribution of the two $X$ resonances of a similar strength.
-The $X(4140)$ resonance has a mass of $M_R=4132~{\rm MeV}$ and a width of $\Gamma=19~{\rm MeV}$, while the $X(4160)$ can be generated as $D^*_s\bar{D}^*_s$ molecule, as we explained in Section \ref{sec:PrimDecay}.
+We next discuss the results generated with two resonances, where, similarly to the results of Ref. \cite{Magas:2020zuo}, we adjust the parameter $\beta$ to a value which provides a similar strength for the contribution of the two $X$ resonances.
+The $X(4140)$ has a mass of $M_R=4132~{\rm MeV}$ and a width of $\Gamma=19~{\rm MeV}$, while the $X(4160)$ can be generated as a $D^*_s\bar{D}^*_s$ molecule, as we explained in Section \ref{sec:PrimDecay}.
 The corresponding model contains a loop-function that diverges and must be regularized.
-While a dimensional regularization scheme was employed in Ref. \cite{Molina:2009ct} this loop function is regularised using a dimensional regularisation method but, as we proved earlier, such a scheme can produce fake poles, so in this work we use the cut-off regularisation method with $\Lambda=650~{\rm MeV}$, which reproduces the results obtained using the dimensional regularisation from \cite{Molina:2009ct} in the energy region of interest.
+While a dimensional regularization scheme was employed in Ref. \cite{Molina:2009ct}, we proved earlier that such a scheme can produce fake poles.
+Therefore, in this work we use the cut-off regularization method with $\Lambda=650~{\rm MeV}$, which reproduces the results obtained using the dimensional regularization scheme in \cite{Molina:2009ct} in the energy region of interest.